nextflow-io/nf-co2footprint/docs/usage/parameters.md

 Default: `co2footprint_summary_<timestamp>.txt`.
 - `reportFile`: Name of the HTML report containing information about the entire carbon footprint, overview plots and more detailed task-specific metrics.
 Default: `co2footprint_report_<timestamp>.html`.
-- `ci`: carbon intensity of the respective energy production.
+- `ci`: Carbon intensity of the respective energy production.
+Available regions can be found [here](https://github.com/nextflow-io/nf-co2footprint/blob/1.0.0-beta/plugins/nf-co2footprint/src/resources/CI_aggregated.v2.2.csv), otherwise you can use data from [ElecricityMaps](https://app.electricitymaps.com/map/24h), to find out locally more accurate CI.
 Mutually exclusive with the `location` parameter.
 Default: 475.
 - `location`: location code to automatically retrieve a location-specific CI value.
 For countries, these are [ISO alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).